Regularization Matters: A Nonparametric Perspective on Overparametrized Neural Network: PROBLEMS OF GRADIENT DESCENT FROM THE NONPARAMETRIC PERSPECTIVE

+The conditions on $m,\eta,$ and $\tau$ have the same rates as those in Theorem 5.1 of \cite{arora2019fine}, but the constants requirements are different.
+The probability $1-2\delta$ in Theorem \ref{thm:gd} comes from the randomness of $\lambda_{\min}(\bH^\infty)$ and $(\bW(0), \ba)$.
 Theorem \ref{thm:gd} states that the estimation error for non-regularized one-hidden-layer neural networks is bounded away from zero by some constant if trained for too short or too long.
-The latter scenario indicates overfitting is harmful in terms of $L_2$ estimation error.
-Similar results have been shown in \cite{kohler2019over} for specifically designed overparametrized DNNs that is a linear combination of $\Omega(n^{10d^2})$ smaller neural networks, which is very restrictive.
+The latter scenario indicates that overfitting is harmful in terms of the $L_2$ estimation error.
+Similar results have been shown in \cite{kohler2019over} for specifically designed overparametrized DNNs that is a linear combination of $\Omega(n^{10d^2})$ smaller neural networks, which is much more restrictive than ours.

-To have low $L_2$ estimation errors, Theorem \ref{thm:gd} requires $(\eta\lambda_0)^{-1}\log n\lesssim k \lesssim (n\eta)^{-1}$.
-However, deriving a precise order of $k$, which leads to the best rate of convergence, could be extremely challenging.
-Alternatively, we consider the infinite-width limit of one-hidden-layer ReLU networks, i.e., the NTK (\ref{ntkh}) in kernel regression.
+In order to have low $L_2$ estimation errors, Theorem \ref{thm:gd} implies that the iteration number $k$ must satisfy $(\eta\lambda_0)^{-1}\log n\lesssim k \lesssim (n\eta)^{-1}$.
+However, deriving a precise order of $k$, which leads to the optimal rate of convergence, could be extremely challenging.
+Alternatively, we consider the infinite-width limit of one-hidden-layer ReLU networks, i.e., directly using the NTK (\ref{ntkh}) in kernel regression.
 This may shed some light on the optimal stopping time for practical overparametrized neural networks.

 In kernel regression, the objective becomes

 whose solution can be explicitly expressed as $h(\bx,\bX)(\bH^\infty)^{-1}\by$, by setting $\mu=0$ in (\ref{eqsolukrr}).
 However, inverting the kernel matrix can be computationally intensive.
 In practice, gradient-based methods are often applied to solve (\ref{eqn:approx_kernel}) \citep{raskutti2014early}.
 The following theorem establishes estimation error results for the NTK estimators trained by GD, complementary to Theorem~\ref{thm:gd}. \begin{theorem} Consider using GD to optimize (\ref{eqn:approx_kernel}) with a sufficiently small step size $\eta$ depending on $n$ (but not on $k$).
 There exists a stopping time $k^*$ depending on data, such that where $\hat f_{k}$ is the predictor obtained at the $k$-th iteration.
 Moreover, if $k\to\infty$, the interpolated estimator $\hat{f}_{\infty}$ satisfies